jlyonsmith/Tson/Website/app/views/home/tson_format.md

 ### Overview

 TSON (Typeable Simple Object Notation) is derived from the [JSON](http://www.json.org/) and [JSV](http://mono.servicestack.net/mythz_blog/?p=176) data formats.
-It is primarily intended to be a data storage format which is editable by humans.
-As such, it includes the following primary differences which benefit humans vs. computers:
+It is primarily intended to be a data storage format which is editable by humans, the word _typeable_ implying that it is easier to manually edit.
+To support this, it includes the following primary differences to both JSON and JSV formats:

 - You can include comments in the data using the hash (#) symbol.
 - Double quotes (" ") are optional, and can be omitted for most simple alphanumeric strings, except an empty string which is two double quotes together ("").